 Saturday.
 It’s 1 in the morning, cold with light snow covering the ground.
-My husband and I have just returned from a super fun party a bit early, and I’m sober.
+My ex and I have just returned from a super fun party a bit early, and I’m sober.
 We bundle up to go for a walk.
 No, we’re not crazy.
 I live for challenges, and I need to go on this walk.

 We walk downtown.
-As we’re crossing at an intersection- cars approaching in the far distance- my husbands turns to me and asks if I want to lie down in the middle of the road.
+As we’re crossing at an intersection- cars approaching in the far distance- my ex turns to me and asks if I want to lie down in the middle of the road.
 I do, so we do.
 It’s quiet.
 Peaceful.
 I feel the vibration of the cars approaching in the far distance.
 A very new feeling.
 We get up a few seconds later.
 We keep walking.

 What do you do instead?
 You find it in each moment.

 I hate the list of things to do offline (first link I found on Google) that often gets posted online.
 It’s… so uninspired, thus uninspiring.
 It doesn’t take a genius to suggest reading as an alternative to social media- Oops!
 Reading, for all intents and purposes, is a valuable pursuit, but it gets tiring seeing it recommended over and over and over again as some magical fix for getting offline.
 Get offline, and reading becomes fun- Wrong.
 Some days, hell most days, the last thing I want to do is pick up a book and turn the pages.
 And yeah, demons hate fresh air, but it’s almost always too cold, too hot, too this and to that for a walk.
 There are a million reasons we tend to ignore cliché recommendations posturing as good advice; mostly they are uninspiring.

 We are longing for something else.
 Craving things- things before the Internet- that seem to have vanished, and you feel this most acutely when you log off, especially in the beginning.
 It’s gruelling to face the vast empty space that remains, of time, attention, and emotion.
 It’s hard to get offline, when everyone is online.